 Unlike many politicians, who accept bribes from corporations to write favorable laws, Nixon demanded bribes from companies under the threat of thorough IRS audits.
 Since their victims usually cheated on their taxes, they had no choice but to pay up.
 Among others, they targeted Cleveland shipping tycoon George Steinbrenner, soon owner of the New York Yankees, who was also convicted for making illegal contributions just to add insult to injury (Ronald Reagan pardoned him in 1989, as one of his last acts in office).
 On this last item, the modern political parties aren’t necessarily a whole lot different than CRP.
 Often when Democrats propose a certain law, what they really want is money from whatever group or industry wouldn’t benefit from the law.
 A sufficient donation will make the law go away.
 It’s an elaborate way to ask for a donation.

 The Nixon administration’s biggest threat was Ed Muskie (D), who authored the 1970 Clean Air & Water Act.
 Muskie’s crimes against liberty are responsible for us being able to breathe, swim, and fish today and he was popular enough at the time to pose a threat to Nixon in the ’72 election.
 The CRP broke into his office, stole his stationary, and sent letters to newspaper editors on the stationary accusing his Democratic opponents of things like being pulled over for drunken driving with prostitutes in the passenger seat.
 This killed two birds with one stone, making Muskie and his fellow Democrats all look bad at the same time.
 They hired African Americans to hold up pro-Muskie signs to drive away Whites (the false flag trick and variation on their southern strategy), and called voters on Muskie’s behalf at 1 AM to annoy them.
 They sent an editorial on his stationary insulting the Canadian population of New Hampshire by calling them Canucks, which caused Muskie to lose that state early in the Democratic primaries.
 Poor Muskie couldn’t figure out what was going and finally broke down, nearly crying on camera.
 Score one for CRP.
-Muskie recovered well enough to later serve as Secretary of State under Jimmy Carter, but the tricks ruined his chance for the presidency in 1972.
+Then the left attacked Muskie, too, because they favored South Dakota Senator George McGovern.
+“Gonzo journalist” Hunter S. Thompson mostly targeted the “venal, predatory bully” Nixon in his Rolling Stone columns — later condensed as Fear & Loathing on the Campaign Trail ’72 — but he planted a false rumor that Muskie was addicted to Ibogaine, a natural psychedelic.
+Thompson claimed that he never said Muskie was addicted; “only accurately reported that there had been a rumor…I started the rumor.”
+This, too, is a time-honored political ploy later institutionalized by Roger Ailes.
+Muskie recovered well enough to later serve as Secretary of State under Jimmy Carter, but the one-two punch of dirty tricks from the right and left ruined his chance for the presidency in 1972.

 After Muskie’s demise and Wallace’s shooting, the main Democratic contender was George McGovern.
 With the Democrats reeling from their bungling of the Vietnam War under Johnson, they wanted a combat veteran for military credibility, and McGovern had won a Distinguished Flying Cross and Air Medal as a B-24 bomber in WWII (he led 35 missions over Europe without losing a plane).
 He was liberal by mainstream standards, though.
-He wanted to grant amnesty to Vietnam draft evaders that had escaped to Canada, and the CRP combined that with his pro-choice, pro-marijuana legalization stance into the 3 A’s: Acid, Amnesty and Abortion.
-Many voters didn’t know the difference between marijuana and LSD.
+He wanted to grant amnesty to Vietnam draft evaders that had escaped to Canada and the CRP combined that with his pro-choice, pro-marijuana legalization stance into the 3 A’s: Acid, Amnesty and Abortion.
+They knew that many voters didn’t know the difference between marijuana and LSD.

-Woodward and Bernstein investigated the story, especially after an anonymous source gave them leads.
+Woodward and Bernstein investigated the story as an anonymous source gave them leads.
 Still, the reporters were slower to trace the break-in back to Nixon than their Post colleague Herb Block, whose cartoons (left) raised the possibility of a White House connection less than a week after the burglary.
 Block, who coined the term McCarthyism in 1950 (Chapter 15), didn’t have a shred of evidence, but his gut instinct (correctly, and luckily for him) told him that Nixon was behind it.